dave-schmidt-dev/pdf-chunker/PROJECT_SUMMARY.md

 - **"lambda_function.py not found"**: Run script from project root directory
 - **"Access Denied"**: Check AWS credentials have proper permissions

+### ACL errors when deploying
+- ✅ **Fixed!** Script now uses bucket policy instead of ACLs
+- If you see ACL errors, update your deploy.sh script
+- Modern S3 buckets block ACLs by default

+### Logo has white background
+- ✅ **Fixed!** New logo has true transparency
+- If you see white square: clear browser cache (Cmd+Shift+R)
+- Verify correct logo uploaded (logo.png = 379KB, logo.webp = 23KB)

+### Logo not loading on website
+- Check if logo files were uploaded to S3
+- Verify bucket policy is set (not ACLs)
+- Hard refresh browser (Cmd+Shift+R or Ctrl+Shift+R)

 ---

 ## 📞 For Future Claude Conversations